jprante/elasticsearch-plugin-deploy/README.md

     {"nodes":[{"name":"Melee","success":true}],"deployed":true}

-If a deploy is repeated, the services of an existing plugin with the same name are stopped and the new plugin replaces the old one.
+If a deploy is repeated, the existing plugin with the same name is refreshed: the services of the old one are stopped and the new plugin replaces the old one.

 Deployed plugins are stored under the deploy plugins' directory in the Elasticsearch plugins folder.